hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

   </tr>
   <tr>
     <td>
-      In mathematics,<br />
+      In mathematics, a number that is idempotent<br />
-      a number that is idempotent keeps the same value when multiplied by itself,<br />
+      keeps the same value when multiplied by itself,<br />
       no matter how many times the function is applied.
     </td>
     <td>